The past and the future do not exist at this moment.

 My Dementia Blog

-This is a continuation of a previous website I created at www.ellocopasa.com , in which I wanted to describe the process - from my standpoint - of encountering and dealing with a diagnosis of Alzheimer’s Disease over a period of time.
+This website was a continuation of yet another website I created at www.ellocopasa.com , in which I wanted to describe the process - from my standpoint - of encountering and dealing with a diagnosis of Alzheimer’s Disease over a period of time.

 As I created and began to construct that website, I added a blog to describe in more detail my experience as the disease progressed.
 To my astonishment, the blog portion seemed to overtake the whole website, and became a bit unwieldy and cumbersome, so I thought creating a new website for only the blog portion would be easier to maintain and be more accessible to the public as well as my friends.